geopm/geopm/tutorial/iogroup/README.md

 all desired IOGroups prior to the invocation of PlatformIO::save_control().
 Once PlatformIO::save_control() has been called, an error is raised if additional IOGroups are registered.
-If an IOGroup plugin is loaded by a mechanism other than using the GEOPM_PLUGIN_PATH, care must be taken to ensure that all IOGroup plugins are loaded prior to calling Agent::init() since PlatformIO::save_control() is called prior to the Agent::init() method.
+If an IOGroup plugin is loaded by a mechanism other than using the GEOPM_PLUGIN, care must be taken to ensure that all IOGroup plugins are loaded prior to calling Agent::init() since PlatformIO::save_control() is called prior to the Agent::init() method.